swig/swig/Doc/Manual/src/Fortran.md

 types would require special wrapper code in these functions.

-Currently, global C/Fortran-compatible variables are treated the same as C++ data, but in the future we plan to expand the `%bindc` feature to directly wrap
+Currently, global C/Fortran-compatible variables are treated the same as C++ data, but in the future we plan to expand the `%fortranbindc` feature to directly wrap
 ```c++
 extern "C" {
 extern int global_counter_c;